OpenNebula/docs/source/quick_start/operation_basics/operating_edge_cluster.rst

 Virtual Networks: Private
 ================================================================================

-A virtual network template contains all the physical information about the network as defined by the administrator.
-Users need to provide only the logical attributes when instantiating it, like the IP or the number of address ranges.

 The network uses driver VLXAN - BGP EVPN:

 |image_private_net|

-In order to instantiate it, you need to follow these steps:
+In order to use it, you need to follow these steps:

-* Click on the virtual network template.
-* Click on the ``instantiate`` button.
 * Click on the ``+ address range`` to add all the address ranges you need.

 Check :ref:`this link <vn_templates>` to get a complete picture of virtual network templates management.